mredar/django-dublincore/README.md

 DjangoDublinCore
 ================

-A Django app for applying Dublin Core Metadata to any Django model.
+A Django plugin app for applying Dublin Core Metadata to any Django model.

+This uses the Django contenttype framework to apply a varying number of metadata terms to any Django model.

 [Dublin Core Metadata Terms](http://dublincore.org/documents/dcmi-terms/)